AdobeDocs/workfront-learn.zh-Hant/help/manage-work/tasks/learn-to-sequence-tasks.md

 <!---
 Learn more urls
-There’s a lot more you can learn about predecessors, such as dependency type and lag. [!DNL Workfront] recommends getting the basics down first, then pulling those other features into your project planning.
-If you’re curious, here are some articles about additional functionality.
+There's a lot more you can learn about predecessors, such as dependency type and lag. [!DNL Workfront] recommends getting the basics down first, then pulling those other features into your project planning.
+If you're curious, here are some articles about additional functionality.
 Overview of task predecessors
 Create predecessor relationships by chaining tasks Creating a predecessor relationship on the task list